jamesstidard/mzo/docs/docs/usage.md

 ```

 ### Sessions
-The will be times when you want to perform a number of commands without needing
+There will be times when you want to perform a number of commands without needing
 to provide your password for each command.
 For this the Monzo CLI provides login
 sessions.